explosivegaming/scenario/README.md

 #### Making Your Own Addons
 * You must have the core files and StdLib
 * The load.lua is the only file outside your own you need to edit
-* Keep the core files upto data with the core branch
+* Keep the core files updated with the core branch
 * Try not to edit StdLib or the core files
-* There is many comments inside the core files to descripe how to use them.
+* There is many comments inside the core files to describe how to use them.

 #### Stand Alone File
-* This file ocntains a few scripts from else where which dont require any lib
+* This file contains a few scripts from else where which don't require any lib
 * StdLib and ExpLib are the only exceptions as these are very basic functions
-* Any files added to this folder must be given proper sourses
+* Any files added to this folder must be given proper sources
-* Each file must be self contained with no _G varibles
+* Each file must be self contained with no _G variables

 #### Forks and Pull Requests
 * We are happy for people to make pull requests if you wish to help make our server better